MMSF Instrumental Fellowships: Woodwind & Brass Fellowships

-The Philharmonia Orchestra’s Woodwind, Brass and Harp Fellowship Programme is designed to support the development of talented orchestral instrumentalists at the beginning of their career.
+The Philharmonia Orchestra’s Woodwind and Brass Fellowship Programme is designed to support the development of talented orchestral instrumentalists at the beginning of their career.
 The programme has been designed not only to support their musical development, but also to provide them with an awareness of how an orchestra runs and their role within it.

 Previous MMSF award winner Alison Balsom

 TIMELINE FOR WOODWIND, BRASS AND HARP FELLOWSHIPS